Our Blog

 4. Warmth minimum 28C for the first week which can be reduced as they feather up.
 Suitable heat sources are electric hens, reptile heat mats or heat lamps.
 Bear in mind a possible fire risk from unsuitable equipment

-5. Safety from other animals including and especially other chickens
+5. Safety from other animals including and ESPECIALLY OTHER CHICKENS

 6. Companion of other day old chicks because a solitary chick is very noisy indeed